ruanpereira/Arch_EXP/Install_guide.md

 ping archlinux.org -c 5 (testing internet)
 ```

-If you are using wireless conection, use iwd. before testing the connection.
+If you are using wireless conection, use iwctl. before testing the connection.

 # Load the keyboard: